Payments & Transfers

 PATCH /user/bank-account/remote

-Set a specific beneficiary as the default destination for payouts.
+Set a specific recipient as the default destination for payouts.

 Delete